-In any educational setting, people learn best when they are active partners in their development, engaging with materials and practices in meaningful ways.
+In any educational setting, people learn best when they are active partners in their own development, engaging with materials and practices in meaningful ways.
 As educators, we cannot expect that knowledge or training can simply be conferred upon students.
 I have found guided discussions focused on the assigned materials, rather than lectures and slideshows, a more organic and fruitful means of achieving learning outcomes.
 Bringing the class into a conversation serves multiple ends.
 It lets students come to important historical questions and conclusions on their own, making them stakeholders in the class’s intellectual process.
 It can foster participation from reticent class members.
 And it gives me the opportunity to learn from my students.

 After providing the means, I need to help create the intellectual and emotional space for open dialogue.
 Students have to believe that their contributions have merit, and that an admission of not understanding can be as generative as an analysis based on comprehension.
 To achieve this, I need to set the tone for the class culture at the start of the semester, both by working to bring all students into our conversations and by making sure that their contributions are valued.
-I have found that establishing a high standard for participation early in the course pays dividends in consistently robust discussions throughout the semester, where students feel comfortable both putting forth ideas and appropriately challenging each other’s thoughts.
+I have found that establishing a high standard for participation and reception early in the course pays dividends in consistently robust discussions throughout the semester, where students feel comfortable both putting forth ideas and appropriately challenging each other’s thoughts.

 Active and Kinetic Learning